Work@AXA

 • The team decides together on how they will work: online, in person or a mix of both.

-• Flexible choice of work location: AXA offices, at home or at a coworking space.
+• Flexible choice of work location: AXA offices, at home or in a place where you feel comfortable.

 • The time spent together in the office is used mainly for creative and personal exchanges.